BogdanScutariu/Plan-testare-manuala-Open-Cart/README.md

        Here we should write all the functionalities that are included in the release.
    Here we will test function as :

-   <li> Acces the site
-   <li> Create a new user and insert personal details
+   <li> Acces the site, create a new user and insert personal details
    <li> Check payments methods
    <li> Check de Menu with products
-   <li> Managing and adding products in the catalog
+   <li> Managing and adding products in the cart
    <li> Check is Voucher are applied

 The features in scope for testing:<strong>